StanGirard/Primates-Jekyll/help/howto.md

 ![fork-github-pages.png]({{site.baseurl}}/img/user_upload/fork-github-pages.png)

 ### Check that your installation work
+---

 Go to `<yourGithubUsername>.github.io/Primates` to see if the github pages work

 If that is successfull then your installation is complete

 ## Post an Article

 ### Go to [Prose.io](http://prose.io)
+---

 ![prose-login.png]({{site.baseurl}}/img/user_upload/prose-login.png)

 Give access to Prose to your Github Account

 ### Go to Primates Project
+---

 Choose your Primates

 ![prose-primate-chose.png]({{site.baseurl}}/img/user_upload/prose-primate-chose.png)

+If everything is successfull you should end up on a page that looks like that.

 ###